 Mary Hemings (1753-after 1834), born probably in Charles City County, was the oldest known child of Elizabeth Hemings.
-After the division of the estate of Martha Jefferson's father, John Wayles, in 1774, she was brought with her family to Monticello, where she was a valued household servant.
-She accompanied Jefferson and his household to Williamsburg and Richmond when he was governor.
+After the division of the estate of Martha Jefferson's father, John Wayles, in 1774, Mary was brought with her family to Monticello, where she was a valued household servant.
+She accompanied Thomas Jefferson and his household to Williamsburg and Richmond when Jefferson was Governor of Virginia.
 Between 1772 and 1783, Mary Hemings gave birth to four children; the identity of their father or fathers is not known with certainty.

-Mary Hemings Bell maintained her close ties with her still enslaved children.
+Mary Hemings Bell maintained close ties with her still enslaved children.
 Because of her free status and her life estate in Bell's property after his death in 1800, she could provide them with items of clothing and personal possessions that were inaccessible to other slaves.
-During the crisis of 1827, when members of her family were sold at the Monticello dispersal sale, her economic standing enabled her son Joseph Fossett to arrange for the purchase of a number of his children.
+During the crisis of 1827, when members of her family were sold at the Monticello dispersal sale, Mary Bell's economic standing enabled her son Joseph Fossett to arrange for the purchase of a number of his own children.

-Mary Bell's free daughter, Sally Jefferson Bell, married Jesse Scott, an accomplished musician.
+Thomas and Mary Bell's free daughter, Sally Jefferson Bell, married Jesse Scott, an accomplished musician.
 Scott and his sons played for dances and entertainments all over Virginia.
-Mary Hemings and her descendants occupied a house on Charlottesville's Main Street for a century.
+Mary Hemings Bell and her descendants occupied a house on Charlottesville's Main Street for a century.

 - Gray, Beverly.
 "Mary Hemings: Monticello Slave," at The African-American Experience in Southern Ohio.

 - Stanton, Lucia.
 "Monticello to Main Street: The Hemings Family and Charlottesville."
 The Magazine of Albemarle County History 55 (1997): 97-104, 124-25.